THE FOUR CONVERSATIONS: Daily Communication that Gets Results

-- Lateness – People having to wait for work results, or wait for people to show up;
+- Lateness – People are waiting for work results or for people to show up;

-- Poor work quality – Tasks or processes are not well done, incomplete, or inaccurate;
+- Poor work quality – Work is incomplete, inaccurate, or not well done;

-- Difficult people – Some people being consistently hard to work with;
+- Difficult people – Some people are consistently hard to work with;

-- Lack of teamwork – People not working together or helping each other;
+- Lack of teamwork – People are not working together or not helping each other;

-- Poor planning and workload overwhelm – Too much work to do in too little time;
+- Poor planning and workload overwhelm – There is too much work and/or too little time to do it;

-- Insufficient resources and support – Not having what’s needed to do the work properly;
+- Insufficient resources and support – People don’t have what’s needed to do the work properly;

-- Lack of accountability – People not “owning” their jobs or honoring their agreements; and
+- Lack of accountability – People don’t “own” their jobs and agreements; and

-- Incomplete conversations – Problems and projects lingering without resolution.
+- Incomplete conversations – Problems and projects linger without resolution.